Australia says China free trade deal likely by end of year

 China has expressed worries over Australia's stringent approval process on foreign investment by state-owned enterprises.
 Canberra, like many of China's trading partners, wants Beijing to improve access to key industries in which foreign investment is currently restricted.

-Nonetheless, China's thirst for minerals has fueled more than 20 years of unbroken economic growth in Australia.
+Nonetheless, China's thirst for minerals has fuelled more than 20 years of unbroken economic growth in Australia.

 Robb was in China with Australian Treasurer Joe Hockey for the country's first annual Strategic Economic Dialogue with China, Australia's largest two-way trading partner.